Kyle Sinckler

-Kyle Sinckler (born 30 March 1993) is an English professional rugby union player who plays as a tighthead prop for Premiership club Bristol Bears and the England national team.
-He has previously played for Harlequins, Richmond and Ealing Trailfinders.
+Kyle Norval Jonathan Sean Sinckler (born 30 March 1993) is an English professional rugby union player who plays as a prop for Top 14 club Toulon.

-A product of the Harlequins Academy, Sinckler made his brief debut in the 2011–12 season, before going out on loan to Richmond for the entire season, becoming part of the squad that won promotion to the National League 1.
+A graduate of the Harlequins Academy, Sinckler made his brief debut in the 2011–12 season, before going out on loan to Richmond for the entire season, becoming part of the squad that won promotion to the National League 1.
 He returned to Harlequins for the 2012–13 season as a primary squad rotation player; a brief loan to Ealing followed in the following league campaign, before breaking into the first team squad.

 Sinckler has represented England at under-16, under-18, under-19 and under-20 levels, and has been a crucial member of the senior team since 2016, in which he has won the Six Nations Championship, the Calcutta Cup and the Millennium Trophy.
-Sinckler's performances for England led to him being include in Warren Gatland's squad for the British & Irish Lions' tour to New Zealand in 2017.
+Sinckler's performances for England led to him being included in Warren Gatland's squad for the British & Irish Lions' tour to New Zealand in 2017.
 In 2019, he was a member of the England squad that finished as runners-up to South Africa at the Rugby World Cup in Japan.
 He was substituted due to a head injury in the third minute of the final, having been accidentally elbowed by Maro Itoje as they both made a tackle.

 Early life

 Sinckler was born in Wandsworth, London, and grew up in Merton.
 He began playing rugby from the age of eight.
-Sinckler states that it was his mother, Donna, who instigated his rugby career.
+Sinckler says that it was his mother, Donna, who instigated his rugby career.
 According to Sinckler, he was a keen footballer though his physical nature resulted in him dropping the sport.
 His mother took him to local rugby union side Battersea Ironsides in Earlsfield.
-Sinckler attended Graveney School.
+Sinckler attended Graveney School and Epsom College.